maccman/ace/README.md

     if fiberExists('./path/to/file')
       @sendFile('./path/to/file)

+Fibers are pooled, and by default there's a limit of 100 fibers in the pool.
+This means that you can serve up to 100 connections simultaneously.
+After the pool limit is reached, requests are queued.
+You can increase the pool size like so:

+    app.pool.size = 250

 ##Cookies & Session

 Sessions are enabled by default in Ace.
 You can set and retrieve data stored in the session by using the `@session` object: